Michota/Michota/readme.md

-my profile is just as clean as the code I write. i am too old for glitter, too wise for complexity.
+My profile is just as clean as the code I write.
+I am too old for glitter, too wise for complexity.

-no place for unnecessary icons or GIFs
+No place for unnecessary icons or GIFs